-- A Mineral Resource has been defined; or - The Group has determined that there is a reasonable expectation that Mineral Resources will be defined.
+- A Mineral Resource has been defined; or

 If the criterion is not met, exploration and evaluation expenditure is expensed.

 The exception to this treatment is the acquisition of an exploration and evaluation asset through an asset acquisition or business combination which will be recognised as an asset on acquisition and only future exploration and evaluation spend on the area of interest acquired will be subject to the above criteria.